-So, if you don’t uncheck the irrelevant ones, it can cost you a bunch of money, increase your costs per click and, finally, decrease your conversion rate.
+So, if you don’t uncheck the irrelevant ones, it can cost you a lot of money, increase your costs per click, and decrease your conversion rate.

-Therefore, I recommend that you choose the placements wisely and always according to your knowledge about your target audience or target customer.
+Therefore, I recommend you choose the placements wisely and according to your knowledge about your target audience or customer.

 How to Create Awesome Facebook Ads for Real Estate

-Now, you might wonder, what great Facebook ads examples for real estate do exist out there.
+Now, you might wonder what great examples of Facebook ads for real estate exist.

 It’s the ad creative with which you draw attention to your offering.

-When it comes to creating the creatives for Facebook ads, many don’t know where to start and which creatives to use for them.
+When creating creatives for Facebook ads, many don’t know where to start and which creatives to use for them.

 Knowing from the get-go which type of ads and creatives to use gives you a better chance of having a winning campaign and making it more profitable.

-To be honest, it’s unlikely that you will have a winning campaign from the start, although possible, but at least you will have fewer testing iterations to do to get to a winning campaign and having more winning campaigns in the future.
+Although possible, at least you will have fewer testing iterations to get to a winning campaign and have more winning campaigns in the future.

 What a Great Facebook Ad Creative Should Do

-In this article, I mentioned the AIDA copywriting formula: attention, interest, desire and action, which in my extended version is attention, interest/problem, desire/solve, action.
+In a past article about direct mailing, I mentioned the AIDA copywriting formula: attention, interest, desire, and action.
+My extended version is attention, interest/problem, desire/solve, and action.

 Because you’re doing a version of interruption marketing.

-So, for the most part, Facebook ads have an interruption element in them.
+So, for the most part, Facebook ads have an interruption element.

-So, what should be the basic aim when creating your ad creatives for your campaign?
+So, what should be the primary aim when creating your ad creatives for your campaign?

 The aim is to create a pattern interrupt with your ad.